CharlieIGG/Evaluarium/README.md

 The next step is to login to the database container:

 ```
-% docker exec -ti testapp_db_1 bash
+% docker exec -ti startupapp_db_1 bash
 ```

 This will open up a bash session in to the database container.

-Up to this point we just need to download a database dump and copy under `TESTAPP/backups/`, this directory is mounted on the container, so you will be able to restore it with:
+Up to this point we just need to download a database dump and copy under `STARTUPAPP/backups/`, this directory is mounted on the container, so you will be able to restore it with:

 ```
-root@a3f695b39869:/# bin/restoredb testapp_dev db/backups/<databaseDump>
+root@a3f695b39869:/# bin/restoredb startupapp_dev db/backups/<databaseDump>
 ```

 If you want to see how this script works, you can find it under `bin/restoredb`